rinnakk/vicuna-13b-delta-finetuned-langchain-MRKL/README.md

 **NOTE**:
-we really only use 15 examples for finetune, but we mix data (sharegpt + 32*my.json + moss-003-sft-data). only train one epoch with mixed data.
+we really only use 15 examples for finetune, but we mix data (sharegpt + 32*my.json + moss-003-sft-data).
+And only train one epoch with mixed data.